khaledk2/leb-beta/docs/installation/automatic.rst

 NOTE: Fedora and CentOS 8 may require a system restart to complete the installation.
 The script will automatically reboot the server in this event, then restart the script automatically once signed back in.
 A restart occurs if:

 - Docker is not installed and running for either distro
 - Fedora does not have the squashfs dependency already installed.

-The script has been tested on the following distros: Ubuntu 18.04, Ubuntu 20.04, Fedora 32, Fedora 33, CentOS 7, CentOS 8, Debian 9, and Debian 10.
+The script has been tested on the following distributions: Ubuntu 18.04, Ubuntu 20.04, Fedora 32, Fedora 33, CentOS 7, CentOS 8, Debian 9, and Debian 10.

 The following figure shows the script workflow.